juhasev/sample-ninja-help/subpanel-compensation.md

 > If your sub panel rewards completes only you can use **Rewards completes only** to simplify the compensation table.

-> You cannot edit LOI on the first tier but you are free to setup as many LOI tiers as you like.
+> You cannot edit LOI on the first tier, but you are free to setup as many LOI tiers as you like.

 > Compensation can be overwritten in each project's settings if desired.